johnzhou721/johnzhou721/README.md

 - It changes some of my opinions/facts, *but only if it's obvious to the average person that it is a joke*, or if explicitly stated that it does not represent the opinions of @johnzhou721.

 No other restrictions are imposed on sharing this document or any parts of it.

+All items below consists of my personal opinion.

 ----------
 - Favorite Operation System: Linux (although I'm on a Mac)